core-wg/oscore/draft-ietf-core-object-security.md

 0. If the message contain an outer Block option the client SHALL process this option according to {{RFC7959}}, until all blocks of the protected CoAP message has been received, see {{block-options}}.

-1. Verify the Sequence Number in the Partial IV parameter as described in {{replay-protection-section}}.
+1. Verify the Sequence Number in the Partial IV parameter as described in {{sequence-numbers}}.
 If it cannot be verified that the Sequence Number has not been received before, the client MUST stop processing the response.

 2. Recreate the Additional Authenticated Data as described in {{cose-object}}.